-No fill has been allowed for on this site, except for very minimal fill of less than 400mm where required for leveling or on the proposed access driveway at the downslope end.
+No fill has been allowed for on this site, except where required for leveling.

 9.4 Retaining Walls

 Where cut batters steeper than 35° are required in the clayey SAND and steeper than 60° in extremely weathered ROCK, these should be retained by engineer designed retaining walls.
 These retaining walls should be founded on deep piles founded at a minimum depth of 1000mm into the distinctly weathered ROCK.
 The retaining walls should be constructed before any earthworks start.